kperrine/minutesynth/docs/reference.md

 ## Module Factory Reference

 Note that variables are *patchable* if not specified otherwise.
 That means they can be set to a constant number, set to an upstream module, later patched to an upstream module, or set/later patched to an array of uptream modules (to add upstream module outputs together).
 On the other hand, a number of parameters are labeled *non-patchable*.
-These are meant to be a constant value (or array of numbers where specified) that are set upon instanciation or explicitly assigned shortly after instanciation, and unchanged throughout the life of the module.
+These are meant to be a constant value (or array of numbers where specified) that are set upon instantiation or explicitly assigned shortly after instantiation, and unchanged throughout the life of the module.

 ### ADSR (Attack, Decay, Sustain, Release)